Friday, September 21, 2018

 There were pilgrims, tourists and fleeing Europe Jews that were passengers on ships crossing the Mediterranean and arriving in Haifa harbor but the number of Jews increased all the time.

-Exodus, returning to Eretz Israel increased in numbers.
-New routes for trains and ships were established.
+After WWI, Exodus, returning to Eretz Israel increased in numbers.
+New routes for trains and ships were established in Europe.
 Jews were fleeing from Germany, Poland, and Russia.
-There were pilgrims, tourists and fleeing Europe Jews that were passengers on ships crossing the Mediterranean and arriving in Haifa harbor.
+There were pilgrims, tourists, and fleeing Europe Jews who were passengers on ships crossing the Mediterranean and arriving in Haifa harbor.

 The picture of Janusz Korczak and ship doctor Aleksander Ferber on SS Polonia in Haifa harbor should be further described.
 Although, the picture is not very clear one can easily see that both men as smiling in a way familiar with each other.
-Janusz Korczak knew Ferbers parents that, together with the Eliasbergs were actively supporting Dom Sierot (Towarzystwo Pomoc dla Dzieci) financially.
+Janusz Korczak knew Ferber's parents who, together with the Eliasbergs were actively supporting Dom Sierot (Towarzystwo Pomoc dla Dzieci) financially.

 Korczaks two visits to Eretz Israel as a tourist gave him new strength.
 Korczak felt the historical meaning of Zionism and the momentous meaning of his own visit.
 He expresses the historical perspective of his trip with deep feelings and beautiful words: